DinoChiesa/Apigee-Java-XOP-Handler/README.md

 The callout is fairly rigid.
 It handles only:
 * messages with 2 parts
-* the first part must have content-type: application/soap+xml, and must be a valid SOAP message.
+* the first part must have content-type: application/soap+xml or text/xml, and must be a valid SOAP message.
 * the second part must have content-type: application/zip